-Louisa Jorm is the Foundation Director of the Centre for Big Data Research in Health at UNSW Sydney.
-She is an Australian leader in policy-relevant research using linked administrative health data, including hospital inpatient, mortality and Medicare data.
-She is a high-profile advocate for more and better use of routinely collected health data for research.
-She has published >160 scientific papers and been awarded >$30 million in research grants.
+I am the Foundation Director of the Centre for Big Data Research in Health at UNSW Sydney.
+I am a high-profile advocate for more and better use of routinely collected health data for research.
+I have published >200 scientific papers and been awarded >$40 million in research grants.

-From 2007 until November 2014, she was Foundation Professor of Population Health and Director of the Centre for Health Research at the University of Western Sydney, and Principal Scientist and then part-time Senior Advisor at the Sax Institute.
-Prior to this, she spent more than 15 years in senior government and service roles.
+I joined UNSW in late 2014.
+From 2007 until November 2014, I was Foundation Professor of Population Health and Director of the Centre for Health Research at the University of Western Sydney, and Principal Scientist and then part-time Senior Advisor at the Sax Institute.
+Prior to this, I spent more than 15 years in senior government and service roles.

-She has demonstrated a career commitment to putting evidence to work in policy and practice and her work has had numerous translational impacts, e.g.: driving changes to reporting of national health performance indicators; supporting the planning of community-based early childhood and aged care services; informing national guidelines for management of acute coronary syndrome in Indigenous people; and shaping national policy regarding access to publicly funded health data for research.
+I have demonstrated a career commitment to putting evidence to work in policy and practice and my work has had numerous translational impacts, e.g.: driving changes to reporting of national health performance indicators; supporting the planning of community-based early childhood and aged care services; informing national guidelines for management of acute coronary syndrome in Indigenous people; and shaping national policy regarding access to publicly funded health data for research.

-Louisa has played a leading role in the establishment of major infrastructure and capacity for health big data research in Australia, including the NSW/ACT Centre for Health Record Linkage, the 45 and Up Study and the NSW Biostatistical Officer Training Program.
-She oversaw the development of the Secure Unified Research Environment (SURE) and E-Research Institutional Cloud Architecture (ERICA) secure remote access data analysis laboratories.
-She led the development of the UNSW Master of Science in Health Data Science, the first such program in the southern hemisphere.
+I have played a leading role in the establishment of major infrastructure and capacity for health big data research in Australia, including the NSW/ACT Centre for Health Record Linkage, the 45 and Up Study and the NSW Biostatistical Officer Training Program.
+I oversaw the development of the Secure Unified Research Environment (SURE) and E-Research Institutional Cloud Architecture (ERICA) secure remote access data analysis laboratories.
+I led the development of the UNSW Master of Science in Health Data Science, the first such program in the southern hemisphere.

-Louisa is a member (appointed by the Minister for Health) of the Australian Health Ethics Committee, from 2010-2015 was a member of the NHMRC Research Committee and from 2013-2015 was a member of the NHMRC Prevention and Community Health Committee.
-She is a Fellow of the Australian Academy of Health and Medical Sciences, member of the Board of the NSW Bureau of Health Information, Co-Director of the Australian Cardiovascular Alliance Big Data Flagship, Co-Convenor of the Australian and New Zealand Real World Data Network (RADiANT) and Director of the Australian Chapter of the Medical Devices Epidemiology Network (MDEpiNet).
-She was a Member of the Health Expert Working Group, Roadmap for Australian Research Infrastructure (2011 and 2008) and was an invited participant in the inaugural meeting of the Australia-US Science and Technology Joint Commission Steering Committee in Washington DC in February 2011.
+I am a Fellow of the Australian Academy of Health and Medical Sciences and Director of the Australian Chapter of the Medical Devices Epidemiology Network (MDEpiNet).
+I am a member of the ARC Medical Research Advisory group and was previously a member (appointed by the Minister for Health) of the NHMRC Australian Health Ethics Committee, NHMRC Research Committee and NHMRC Prevention and Community Health Committee.
+I was a Member of the Health Expert Working Group, Roadmap for Australian Research Infrastructure (2011 and 2008) and was an invited participant in the inaugural meeting of the Australia-US Science and Technology Joint Commission Steering Committee in Washington DC in February 2011.